In Philippians 4:6, we’re exhorted to do something that seems impossible:

 “In nothing be anxious.”

-Each of us has a long list of anxiety-inducing circumstances—relationship issues, financial woes, naughty children, pressure at work, no work, and so on.
+How can we not be anxious?
+Each of us has a long list of anxiety-inducing circumstances—relationship issues, financial woes, responsibility for our children, pressure at work, no work, and so on.
 And in addition to our personal life, the world today seems to manufacture large-scale anxiety-inducing events—economic uncertainty, war, social upheaval—delivered to us on a conveyor belt of 24-hour news coverage.
-Is God’s command outdated or unreasonable, given so many difficulties?

 God’s Word never changes

-God’s Word is unchanging, and its truth stands, uninfluenced by circumstances and changing times.
-So as believers, we have to take this command seriously.
-But how can we obey such a command?
-How is it possible not to be anxious in anything?
+The Word of God is unchanging, and it isn’t influenced by circumstances and changing times.
+So as believers, we have to take everything in the Bible, including this word about not being anxious, seriously.
+But how is it possible not to be anxious in anything?

 “The Lord is near.”

-This fact applies to the Lord’s coming back, certainly, but it also applies to His presence with us today.
-He is near to us right now.
-In fact, He is as near as can be.
-He is within us, in our human spirit.
+This fact certainly applies to the Lord’s coming back soon, but it also applies to His presence with us today.
+He’s near us right now.
+In fact, He’s as near as can be; He’s within us, living in our human spirit.

-So preceding the command, we have the word telling us that the Lord is near and ready to help us.
-But what about our list of burdens that cause us to be anxious?
-How do we transfer these cares to Him?
-We have to see that what follows the command in Philippians 4:6 is the way to carry out that command:
+So preceding the exhortation not to be anxious, we have the word telling us that the Lord is near and ready to help us.
+But what about our list of cares that cause us to be anxious?

 “In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.”

 Watchman Nee, a Bible teacher and author, once used the illustration of three construction workers passing bricks up some stairs.
 One man passes bricks from the first level up to the next, and the second man passes them from his level up to the next.
 All goes smoothly as long as the bricks keep moving.
-But if the second man stops passing his bricks along, he’ll soon be crushed by the increasing weight of the load.
+But if the second man stops passing his bricks along and holds onto them, he’ll soon be crushed by the increasing weight of the load.

 “And the peace of God, which surpasses every man’s understanding, will guard your hearts and your thoughts in Christ Jesus.”

-As we bring our concerns and burdens to God in prayer with petition, we enjoy fellowship with God.
-The result of such communing with God is that the peace of God is imparted into us, quieting all our anxiety.
+As we bring our concerns and burdens to God in prayer, we enjoy fellowship with God.
+The result of our communing with Him is that the peace of God is imparted into us, quieting all our anxiety.
 His peace even patrols over us, standing like a guard before our hearts and thoughts, keeping us from anything that might disturb our calm in Him.

-The Lord’s command is clear: In nothing be anxious.
-And His word and promise are also clear: The Lord is near, and by making our requests known to God through prayer and petition, the peace of God will guard your hearts and thoughts in Christ Jesus.
-Remembering His nearness, we can fellowship with the Lord in prayer, giving Him all our cares.
-When we do this, we fulfill His command spontaneously by enjoying His promised peace infused into us through our prayer.
+The Lord’s exhortation is clear: In nothing be anxious.
+And in His Word, it’s also clear that the Lord is near, and that by making our requests known to God through prayer and petition with thanksgiving, the peace of God will guard our hearts and thoughts in Christ Jesus.